luquelab/Environmental-Group/docs/Examples.md

 ## Example from Wenyu's FASTA file

+If you use this sequence file, you will get the results below.

 [Download Wenyu's FASTA file](https://github.com/luquelab/Environmental-Group/blob/main/docs/Wenyu_Norovirus_VP1_combined.fasta)

-If you use this sequence file, you will get the results below.
+These are VP1 protein sequences from norovirus.
+VP1 is the major capsid protein and plays an important role in viral structure and classification.
+These sequences were used to compare sequence similarity and visualize clustering patterns among different norovirus samples.

 ## Pairwise Sequence Similarity Heatmap